 - 1. Provide students with grade-level examples linking schoolwork to one or more career field(s) through use of the State Board adopted career connections. - 2.
-Create a plan to provide career advising to students in grades six through 12. - Provide additional interventions and career advising for students who are identified as at risk of dropping out of school using both research- and locally-based methods developed with input from classroom teachers and guidance counselors. - 4.
+Create a plan to provide career advising to students in grades six through 12. - 3.
+Provide additional interventions and career advising for students who are identified as at risk of dropping out of school using both research- and locally-based methods developed with input from classroom teachers and school counselors. - 4.
 Train employees on advising students on career pathways, including the use of online tools. - 5.
 Develop multiple, clear academic pathways students can use to earn a high school diploma. - 6.
-Identify and publicize courses in which students can earn both traditional academic and career-technical credit. - 7.
+Identify and publicize courses in which students can earn both traditional academic and careertechnical credit. - 7.
 Document career advising provided to each student. - 8.
-Prepare students for their transition from high school to their postsecondary destinations.
+Prepare students for their transition from high school to their postsecondary destinations. - 9.
+Include information regarding career fields that require an industry-recognized credential, certificate, associate's degree, bachelor's degree, graduate degree, or professional degree. - 10.
+Provide students with information about ways a student may offset the costs of postsecondary education, including but not limited to the following programs: - A. Reserve Officer Training Corps; - B. College Credit Plus program; - C. Ohio Guaranteed Transfer Pathways initiative and - D. Joint academic programming or dual enrollment opportunities.